 High quality, standardised monitoring data, ecological indicators, and data streaming protocols are key elements in effective marine and coastal conservation, management and reporting.
-This project is taking a range of innovative approaches to improving these products and processes.
+This project is taking innovative approaches to improving these products and processes.

 In this project, data will be integrated from Australia’s three largest shallow-water monitoring programs: the Australian Institute of Marine Science Long Term Monitoring Program; Reef Life Survey; and the University of Tasmania Long Term Marine Protected Area Monitoring Program.

 A research team will survey and map pollutants at inshore reef sites, and identify the impacts of major environmental pressures - sewage, heavy metals, fishing, rising sea temperature and introduced species - on reef communities.